trbabb/geomc/doc/style_guide.md

         //...
     }

-Complicated `if` expressions can be wrapped, and as with wrapped function signatures, the opening brace gets its own line:
+Complicated `if` expressions can be line-wrapped, and as with wrapped function signatures, the opening brace gets its own line:

     if (complicated_predicate(some_expression(a)) and
         complicated_predicate(some_other_expr(b)))